 Life as a GGAST volunteer will challenge you with a series of adjustments, including moving to Rwanda, adjusting to new ways of working and socializing, learning a new language, and eating unfamiliar food.
 While these may be a part of the excitement and adventure that initially sparked interest in Gashora, the adjustments will require your effort, energy and accommodations.
 Working at Gashora is an incredible opportunity to dive into a new environment and have an experience that will directly allow you to create change; this is a life changing experience, both for you and for the brilliant students who attend the academy.

-(We are thrilled you are considering joining us to volunteer and deeply appreciate the time and expertise that you are dedicating to help our students advance.
-As a non-profit we are extremely conscious of every dollar we spend and consider ourselves stewards of donated funding.
-It is expected that short-term volunteers will contribute $40/day to cover housing, food and support.)
+We are thrilled you are considering joining us to volunteer and deeply appreciate the time and expertise that you are dedicating to help our students advance.
+As a small non-profit we are extremely conscious of every dollar we spend and consider ourselves stewards of donated funding.
+We are unable to sponsor the travel and living expenses of our fellows and volunteers.

 "Sometimes, you go places and you make friends.
 Sometimes you don’t.
 But sometimes, on very rare and special occasions, you go somewhere and make a family.
 At the Gashora Girls Academy I made a family.
 Yes, I missed my other family in the United States, and I cried when I left them, but I would also cry when I left Gashora, for I would miss all of my sisters just the same.
 In Rwanda, they say it takes a village to raise a child, but perhaps all it takes is a school." -Jenn Larr